dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Step 5: Copy all the files from the 1.3.0 zip file over your existing files.

 * Step 6: From HA 0.107 there is a new function to make multiple dashboards.
-Dwains Theme will be installed as a individual dashboard.
-You need to configure Dwains Theme as default dashboard on each device in your household.
+Dwains Theme will be installed as a individual dashboard so you need to access it left in the menu from now on.
+You also need to configure Dwains Theme as default dashboard on each device in your household.
 You can do this by going to Configuration -> Lovelace Dashboards -> Click on Dwains Theme and click on Set as Default on this device.

 #### Changes: